*Aircraft photos are credited to the respective photographers

 As this is a short flight, the seat pitch is bearable.
 The leather seat is quite comfortable, no complaints about it.
-Somehow I do like the 2-3 seating configuration, as there is its own advantages, like choosing the window seat on the 2 seater row and if you are travelling in a couple, the 2-seater makes sense.
+Somehow I do like the 2-3 seating configuration, as there are its own advantages, like choosing the window seat on the 2 seater row and if you are travelling in a couple, the 2-seater makes sense.

 As for the service, drinks and food are chargeable so I gave it a miss.
-Since its only an hour and 15 minutes, no point really.
+Since it is only an hour and 15 minutes, no point really.
 The crews were disappeared to the front during cruising speed and the response from them when they were called, were pretty slow.
 Mind you the load factor of this flight was just 60%, many empty seats near the rear, not a good excuse.

-Some window shots taken during the flight
+Some window shots were taken during the flight

-Very loud but powerful take off!
+Very loud but powerful takeoff!
 BR-715 engines are not as loud as the PW JT8D.

 The BMW-Roll Royce engines are definitely quieter than the PW JT8D engines which power the MD-80 family.

 Landing at OSL was quite bumpy, you can feel the aircraft swinging from one end to the other, this is what you call crosswind landing and the wind was pretty strong.
 I have thoroughly enjoyed this flight, mainly for the aircraft type.
-Its a pity that the time went passed so quickly and that always happens when you are having the fun of your life.
-There is no more Boeing 717 operators in Asia, so to catch one today is definitely one of the highlights for me.
+It is a pity that the time went passed so quickly and that always happens when you are having the fun of your life.
+There are no more Boeing 717 operators in Asia, so to catch one today is definitely one of the highlights for me.

-On board service: 6/10
+Onboard service: 6/10

 Seat comfort: 6/10